 This angelic proclamation then evidently describes a state prior to the return of Christ where certain men who buy and sell commodities out of The City, a particular city in a particular land under the vast global shadow of a fully evolved and utterly depraved religious system, are considered “the great men of the earth.”
 These men have evidently become extremely wealthy, influential and powerful through their religious connections and business dealings and have become known the world over as the most influential men of their day.

-From considering the detail provided in the immediate context of Revelation 18, we find that these merchant men happen to utilize the shipping industry to transport wares to and from The City worldwide; the global economic infrastructure is so centralized in The City that when she is destroyed the entire shipping industry comes to a grinding halt. (vs 11) Notice the repetition and detail provided in the account of the events surrounding the final destruction of this city and its inhabitants, particularly regarding its impact on global economy and shipping.
+From considering the detail provided in the immediate context of Revelation 18, we find that these merchant men happen to utilize the shipping industry to transport wares to and from The City worldwide; the global economic infrastructure is so centralized in The City that when she is destroyed the entire shipping industry comes to a grinding halt. (vs 17b-19) Notice the intense repetition and detail provided in the account of the events surrounding the final destruction of this city and its inhabitants, particularly regarding its impact on global economy and shipping.

 9 And the kings of the earth, who have committed fornication and lived deliciously with her, shall bewail her, and lament for her, when they shall see the smoke of her burning,